History of the Kurds: After World War I

 In 1931, Iraqi Kurdish statesman Mihemed Emîn Zekî, while serving as the Minister of the Economy in the first Nuri as-Said government, drew the boundaries of Turkish Kurdistan as: "With mountains of Ararat and the Georgian border (including the region of Kars, where Kurds and Georgians live side by side) to the north, Iranian border to the east, Iraqi border to the south, and to the west, a line drawn from the west of Sivas to İskenderun.
 These boundaries are also in accord with those drawn by the Ottomans."
 In 1932, Garo Sassouni, formerly a prominent figure of Dashnak Armenia, defined the borders of "Kurdistan proper" (excluding whole territory of Wilsonian Armenia) as: "... with a line from the south of Erzincan to Kharput, incorporating Dersim, Çarsancak, and Malatya, including the mountains of Cebel-i Bereket and reaching the Syrian border", also adding, "these are the broadest boundaries of Kurdistan that can be claimed by Kurds."

 During the 1920s and 1930s, several large-scale Kurdish revolts took place in this region.
 The most important ones were the Saikh Said Rebellion in 1925, the Ararat Revolt in 1930 and the Dersim Revolt in 1938 (see Kurds in Turkey).
 Following these rebellions, the area of Turkish Kurdistan was put under martial law and many Kurds were displaced.
 Government also encouraged resettlement of Albanians from Kosovo and Assyrians in the region to change the population makeup.
 These events and measures led to a long-lasting mutual distrust between Ankara and the Kurds.

-In 1937, during the period of Stalinism, many Kurds in Armenia, along with Kurds in Azerbaijan, became victims of forced migration, and were forcibly deported to Kazakhstan.
+In 1937 and 1944 Soviet Kurds experienced forced deportations from Azerbaijan SSR (mostly), Armenian SSR and Georgian SSR.